Why Heat Protectant Is SO Important, According to a HairstylistMay 19, 2022

-We use a lot of heat on our hair.
-Bring on the blow dryer, flat iron, curling wand — this frizz doesn’t tame itself, ya know.
-To prevent fried strands, split ends and dead locks, heat protectant has become our blow-drying BFF.
-A few spritzes or a dab of cream and supposedly your hair stays healthy and damage-free.
-But how the heck does it actually work?
+We get it: It’s difficult to avoid using heat on your hair (after all, frizz doesn’t tame itself!)
+So to prevent fried strands and split ends, using a heat protectant is imperative.
+With just a few spritzes or a dab of cream, your hair can stay healthy and damage-free.
+But how does heat protectant actually work?
 And is it really all that necessary to use a so-called heat protectant if you’re already using blow-dry creams and serums galore?

 She also explains that once you’ve applied heat protectant, your hair is protected for that day's styling and the following day’s styling refresh.
-“The goal is to let your natural oils flow into your hair and keep a steady balance of production of oil, but if you have to re-heat a few curls, you’re fine without using additional product.”
+“The goal is to let your natural oils flow into your hair and keep a steady balance of production of oil.But if you have to re-heat a few curls, you’re fine without using additional product.”

 According to Buck, other products will add moisture and some protection, but a true heat protectant is always the way to go.
 What’s more, it can likely take the place of other products, too.
 “A heat protectant will add moisture and shine in addition to protection — the difference is noticeable.”